Arshad9999/Python-Deep-Learning/LAB 01/Readme.md

-Here's a breakdown of the code:
+Here's a breakdown of the code:-

 <b>threshold function:</b> This function applies the threshold activation function, returning 1 if the input is greater than 0, and 0 otherwise.